danielsaidi/ListKit/README.md

 ## Demo Application

-The `Demo` folder has a demo app that lets you explore the library.
+This repository will get a demo app once it has 100+ stars.
+Until then, check out the source code demos.